BroadbentT/ZIP-CRACKER/README.md

 | python3  | zip-cracker.py | af1e0ce169c59471ad7ad751b636fd33 | 2.0      |
 | zip      | secure.zip     | 35ebcf246fbab4c7106dde9e0c57d8e4 |          |

+A python script file to crack encrypted .zip files using bruteforce.
 The script is menu driven and allows the user to choose between a dictionary attack, a hash attack, or a alphanumeric brute force attack on the specified file.

 ### CONSOLE DISPLAY
 ![Screenshot](picture1.gif)